CorviusPress/FreeDriver-Backup-and-Recovery/README.md

     <p align="center"><img src="https://raw.githubusercontent.com/CorviusPress/FreeDriver-Backup-and-Recovery/refs/heads/main/FreeDriver_Backup_and_Recovery_Img/Select%20Folder.png" alt="select folder"></p>

 5. After selecting the target folder, click on the `"Backup Driver"` button.
 This should start a backup of your current drivers to the selected appropriate folder.
 Depending on the device, the backup can be from `800MB` to `1.5GB`.
-6. Illustrative image of LOG / and its contents
+6. Illustrative image of the save drivers contents
 <p align="center"><img src="https://raw.githubusercontent.com/CorviusPress/FreeDriver-Backup-and-Recovery/refs/heads/main/FreeDriver_Backup_and_Recovery_Img/Backup%20Complet.png" alt=""></p>